-With over twenty-four Underground Railroad sites and deep historical ties to leaders like Frederick Douglass and Harriet Tubman, New York is home to profound moments throughout Black history.
-Discover the stories during Black History Month this February and every month of the year at these famous sites.
+With more than 24 Underground Railroad sites and deep historical ties to leaders like Frederick Douglass and Harriet Tubman, New York is home to profound moments throughout Black history.
+Discover the stories during Black History Month this February (and every month of the year) at these famous sites.

 When a group of 600 abolitionists—the NYS Anti-Slavery Society—were left with nowhere to meet in 1835, wealthy landowner Gerrit Smith invited them to assemble at Peterboro Presbyterian Church.
 The former church, now the Smithfield Community Center, currently houses the National Abolition Hall of Fame and Museum, a portal into the dangerous lives of abolitionists living and fighting for freedom in the nineteenth century.